webbyofficial/animation/README.md

 ## Documentation

-The package contains only once component which is easy to use.
+The package contains only one component which is easy to use.
 You can import it like this:

 ```javascript